-A process based on the idea that information is power.
+Shifting from testimony to two-way dialogue ~ A process based on the idea that information is power.

 Positioning the meetings as a “information exchanges” enabled provided a safe, neutral space for attendees to share information with each other get answers to critical questions.
 Armed with common knowledge they were able to provide input that was relevant and more impactful.

 Rooms and processes were designed to eliminate formal divides between officials, presenters and attendees.
 Tools were provided to encourage dialogue among participants and enabled them to document their ideas directly and in their own words.
 These documents were submitted as part of the report to officials and were also made available to the public.